-The requirements of fit laid down for subjects assigned essential duties are described in the "profiles" prepared by the Human Resources Department specifically for each subject.
-More specifically, they must show to have professional qualifications, knowledge and experience fit for the position held, so as to allow for a healthy, prudent management and guarantee the carrying out of all the tasks connected with the role held.
-A set of "common" knowledge can be identified for all those holding essential functions:
+All the relevant personnel must meet the requirements of professionalism envisaged in the "profiles" prepared by the Human Resource Department.
+More specifically, they must show to have professional qualifications, knowledge and experience fit for the position held, so as to allow for a healthy, prudent management and guarantee the carrying out of all the tasks connected with the office held.
+Thus said, a set of "common" knowledge can be identified for all people belonging to the Relevant Staff.